hummingbot/hummingbot/DOCKER.md

 ---

-## Development commands: deploying to Docker Hub
+## Development commands: The following commands apply to deploying to Docker Hub

 ### Create docker image